 Title II, Subtitle B of the COVID-Related Tax Relief Act of 2020 includes the following tax provisions:

 - On August 8, 2020, the President of the United States issued a memorandum to allow employers to defer withholding employees’ share of social security taxes or the railroad retirement tax equivalent from September 1 to December 31, 2020, and required employers to increase withholding and pay the deferred amounts ratably from wages and compensation paid between January 1, 2021 and April 31, 2021.
-Beginning on May 1, 2021, penalties and interest on deferred unpaid tax liability will begin to accrue.
-The provision extends the repayment period through December 31, 2021.
-Penalties and interest on deferred unpaid tax liability will not begin to accrue until January 1, 2022.
+Beginning on May 1, 2021, penalties and interest on deferred unpaid tax liability were to begin to accrue.
+This provision (Notice 2021-11) extends the repayment period through December 31, 2021.
+Penalties and interest on deferred unpaid tax liability will not begin to accrue until January 1, 2022. [read more]

-- Requires the Secretary of the Treasury to issue guidance or regulations providing that personal protective equipment, disinfectant and other supplies used for the prevention of the spread of COVID-19 are treated as eligible expenses for purposes of the educator expense deduction.
-Such regulations or guidance shall be retroactive to March 12, 2020.
+- Requires the Secretary of the Treasury to issue guidance or regulations (Rev. Proc.
+2021-15) providing that personal protective equipment, disinfectant and other supplies used for the prevention of the spread of COVID-19 are treated as eligible expenses for purposes of the educator expense deduction.
+Such regulations or guidance shall be retroactive to March 12, 2020. [read more]

 - Clarifies that gross income does not include forgiveness of certain loans, emergency EIDL grants, and certain loan repayment assistance, each as provided by the CARES Act.
 The provision also clarifies that deductions are allowed for otherwise deductible expenses paid with the amounts not included in income by this section, and that tax basis and other attributes will not be reduced as a result of those amounts being excluded from gross income.
 The provision is effective for tax years ending after date of enactment of the CARES Act.
 The provision provides similar treatment for Targeted EIDL advances and Grants for Shuttered Venue Operators, effective for tax years ending after the date of enactment of the provision.